AbeelLab/cs4255/bwa-doc.md

 the number of iterations in comparison to the standard Smith–Waterman algorithm that always goes through the entire reference sequence.

-BWT-SW deploys a similar strategy in performing the dynamic programming between a sequence and a prefix trie to find seed matches followed by Smith–Waterman extension.
-The main difference from our algorithm is that BWT-SW initiates the Smith–Waterman alignment once the score is high enough, regardless of the SA interval size.
-Sometimes a repetitive sequence may match to thousands of places in the human genome and extending partial matches each time may be slow.

 ---